This Grand is Your Grand!

 On opening night the marquee sparkled, speeches were made, the entire City Council was in attendance, and the Ellsworth High School Band played before the feature film Holiday, starring Katharine Hepburn and Cary Grant.
 The movies shown in the 1930s and 1940s were often classics: Gone with the Wind, The Wizard of Oz, Bambi, Samson & Delilah, and Stage Door Canteen.
 Patrons flocked to The Grand.
 As successful as it was as a movie house, by the mid-1950s television was eroding the audience for film.
 The attraction of the small screen in the living room was tough competition.

 In an attempt to offset the lure of television, a boxing ring was installed and The Grand began a regular schedule of boxing matches.
 Though innovative and well-attended, boxing did not keep The Grand in the black.
-Ownership changes did little to stem the flow of red ink, though various combinations of film, stage productions, rock ‘n roll, and other diversions were tried.
+Ownership changes did little to stem the flow of red ink, through various combinations of film, stage productions, rock ‘n roll, and other diversions were tried.
 In 1975 a photo-journalist’s article about The Grand in the newspaper caught the attention of local gallery owner Harris Strong.
 A transplant from New Jersey with a background in theatre, Strong had formed The Ellsworth Players which had been performing in Ellsworth’s City Hall and he recognized the value of The Grand’s stage and seating.

 Harris Strong formed the Hancock County Auditorium Associates and on March 24, 1975, a nonprofit was formed and purchased The Grand which was by then in terrible condition.
 Drains were plugged, the ceiling and walls leaked, vandals had damaged windows and doors, the heating plant almost didn’t work, and wiring needed replacement.